-Nice walk in the Old Town – I didn’t plan any specific for the day (and I usually would yet I suggest other fellow visitors do the same for Tallinn); Because the cruise drop, everybody off at the terminal and then the old town would be just 10 to 15 minute walk away.
-The city is compact, and most of the iconic attractions could be reached by foot.
+Nice walk in the Old Town – I didn’t plan any specific for the day (and I usually would yet I suggest other fellow visitors do the same for Tallinn); Because of the cruise drop, everybody off at the terminal and then the old town would be just 10 to 15 minute walk away.
+The city is compact, and most of the iconic attractions could be reached on foot.
 After my successful free walking tour, I joined in Moscow (We are Here!
 Moscow!); I discovered another free walking tour online after my visit to Tallinn, interesting.
 I didn’t join it myself, and I welcome feedback and comments regarding the tour!

-Tallinn Free Tour http://www.traveller.ee/tour/tallinn-free-tour
+Tallinn Free Tour: http://www.traveller.ee/tour/tallinn-free-tour

 Different from the big Russian cities such as Moscow and Saint Petersburg, Tallinn is a second-tier city with a fusion of modern and medieval times– ancient Orthodox churches, baroque palaces, and old wooden townhouses were popped out in between modern commercial malls, designer shops, and appealing eateries and cafes.

 The route for me kicked start at the Estonian Maritime Museum > Three Sisters > Saint Olaf’s Church (Probably the highest building in old town?) > walked along the stone wall at Laboratooriumi > and through the shopping streets to the Tallinn Town Hall (Town Hall Square) > Slowly strolled my way uphill to the viewpoint where visitors had a picturesque bird’s eye view of the city (Highlight – yeah, high, I like high).
 I kinda like the gifts I bought from the shops around this area, too.